Amicable divorce options to help you

 avoid going to court

 In this article, I would like to debunk the myth that divorce always requires litigation and high conflict.
-As many countries move in the direction of encouraging negotiated agreements out of court, the importance of Alternative Dispute Resolution (ADR) solutions is consistently rising.
+As many countries move in the direction of encouraging negotiated agreements out of court, the importance of Non Court Dispute Resolution (NCDR) solutions is consistently rising.
 Here are some of the most common options which can be explored in order to reduce the costs and destruction of a litigated divorce.
 I have listed these from those that are likely to be the cheapest to the potentially most expensive, but keep in mind that all of these options are very likely to be cheaper than litigation.
 See my article on the benefits of amicable divorce for more information.
 Here are the main options for how to have an amicable divorce:

 Do-it-yourself